 • You may not be able to recognize any of the words on the ingredient list.

 • The ingredient list goes beyond just added salt and sugar.
-Texturizing agents, colourants, flavours, modified starch’s and proteins are common.
+Texturizing agents, colourants, flavours, modified starches and proteins are common.

 Research has also linked these types of foods to impaired brain functioning and depression.

-Another paper published at around the same time links the ultra processed diet to an additional 508 calories on average per day.
-Not only that, but the study links the diet also to a weight-gain of 1.7lbs (in a two-week time-frame).
-An important fact here is that participants did not rate the ultra processed food as being any more tasty than the un-processed.
+Another study links the diet also to a weight-gain of 1.7lbs (in a two-week timeframe).
+An important fact here is that participants did not rate the ultra-processed food as being any tastier than the un-processed.

 1. Milk – Dairy alternatives